-Special characters and spaces are allowed.
-This name appears in the Site Authenticator list on the New Site tab.
+This name is shown in the Site Authenticator list on the New Site tab.

-- 4. Select the type of authentication from the Site Authenticator list.

-- 5. To continue, select one of the following authentication types:
+- 4. In the Site Authenticator list, select the type of authentication. - 5.
+To continue, select one of the following authentication types:

 - Basic authentication site authenticators

 - Mutual TLS site authenticators

 - Token mediator site authenticators

-Editing site authenticators
+- SAML token mediator site authenticators